This depends on the type of vaccination you received and whether you completed the series.

 - If you received all or part of a vaccine that is not currently authorized by the FDA or granted emergency use listing by the WHO, you should seek a complete, FDA-authorized COVID-19 vaccine series.
 You should wait until it’s been at least 28 days since your last dose to begin an FDA-authorized vaccine series.

-You must receive all recommended doses of an FDA-authorized or WHO-listed COVID-19 vaccine to be considered fully vaccinated.
+You must receive all recommended doses of an FDA-authorized or WHO-listed COVID-19 initial vaccine series to be considered fully vaccinated.